anovio1/tambak/docs/ARCHITECTURE.md

-# Phoenix Cache: Rust Core Architecture
+# tambak Cache: Rust Core Architecture

-This document details the architectural design of the Phoenix Cache Rust core.
+This document details the architectural design of the tambak Cache Rust core.
 It explains the philosophy, structure, and key patterns that enable high-performance, adaptive compression for columnar data.
 This is the blueprint for understanding, maintaining, and extending the library.

 ## 1. Core Philosophy: Separation of Concerns

-The Phoenix Cache Rust core is built upon a strict adherence to the **Single Responsibility Principle (SRP)** and **Separation of Concerns (SOC)**.
+The tambak Cache Rust core is built upon a strict adherence to the **Single Responsibility Principle (SRP)** and **Separation of Concerns (SOC)**.
 Each module and function has a single, well-defined job, minimizing dependencies and maximizing testability, maintainability, and performance.

 Key architectural tenets: